RIBridges Alert – FAQ

 The State has confirmed that December SNAP benefits were already distributed.
 SNAP and RI Works beneficiaries are being urged to learn how they can freeze and unfreeze their EBT cards to ensure their benefit payments aren’t stolen.
 That can be done through the company that manages the cards, FIS, either online or using its mobile app.
 Detailed instructions are in a PDF on the state’s website.

 Our current expectation is that those who had active Medicaid benefits prior to the this cyberattack will continue to be able to use those benefits to visit providers or pick up prescriptions.
-This would include those with coverage through a Medicaid Managed Care Organization (NHPRI, Tufts, or United) and also those who access Medicaid benefits through the Anchor Card. - How can I apply for Medicaid, SNAP, CCAP, or other benefits now?
+This would include those with coverage through a Medicaid Managed Care Organization (NHPRI, Tufts, or United) and also those who access Medicaid benefits through the Anchor Card.

 The State’s online system for benefit applications is currently shut down.
 The State is directing new applicants to apply using paper-based processes, as described in the “Apply by Mail” section of this site – https://dhs.ri.gov/apply-now.

-RIPIN does not know how this cyberattack will impact application processing times.
+While the State has confirmed that paper applications are now being processed, RIPIN does not know how this cyberattack will impact application processing times.
 We advise all consumers using paper-based application processes to make copies of everything submitted, use return-receipt mailing, get receipts if possible when delivering papers to DHS offices or drop-boxes in person, and keep careful notes of submission dates. - When will the RI Bridges become available again?
 How long will this take?

-The State has advised that while new applications cannot currently be filed, HSRI premium payments can be processed over the phone through the HSRI Service Center at (855) 840-4774 or in person by visiting any CVS location (except those located in Target stores).
-This includes payments for current 2024 plans, or for most people who applied for a 2025 plan on or before Thursday, December 12, 2024 but who have not yet made a payment.
-If paying in person at a CVS location, enrollees must bring a copy of their HealthSourceRI invoice with them. - I need to choose my HSRI plan for 2025.
-What should I do?
+The State has advised that HSRI premium payments can be processed over the phone through the HSRI Service Center at (855) 840-4774, in person at the HSRI walk-in center at 401 Wampanoag Trail, East Providence, RI 02915, or in person by visiting any standalone CVS location (not including those located in Target stores).
+This includes payments for 2024 plans, payments for people who applied for a 2025 plan on or before Thursday, December 12, 2024 and who were successfully enrolled, or people who have been automatically renewed into 2025 coverage after having a 2024 plan.
+If paying in person at a CVS location, enrollees must bring a copy of their HealthSourceRI invoice with them.

 The State expects renewal information to be submitted in paper at a DHS office drop box or mailed to the address provided in the renewal notice.
 We advise all consumers to apply using paper-based processes, as described in the “Apply by Mail” section of this site https://dhs.ri.gov/apply-now.
 We recommend you make copies of everything submitted and keep careful notes of submission dates. - Will the MMIS provider portal work?